Section 45F Tax Credit Calculator โ€” Employer Child Care Benefit Plans 2026

 Ready to Maximize Your Section 45F Tax Credit?

 The enhanced child care tax credit represents an unprecedented opportunity for employers to support working families while achieving substantial tax savings.
-Start planning now for 2026.
+The 2026 tax year is already underway โ€” maximize your employer child care credit before December 31.
+Every dollar you invest in qualified child care now generates a 40โ€“50% federal tax credit.

 Employer Child Care Tax Credits by State